zxc916684603/ecs/intl.en-US/Product Introduction/Benefits of ECS.md

 In addition, each region of Alibaba Cloud consists of multiple zones.
 For greater fault tolerance, you can build active/standby or active/active services in multiple zones.
 For a finance-oriented solution with three IDCs in two regions, you can build fault tolerant systems in multiple regions and zones.
 Those services include disaster tolerance and backup, which are supported by the mature solutions built by Alibaba Cloud.

 Switching between services is smooth within the Alibaba Cloud framework.
 For more information, see [E-Commerce Solutions](https://www.alibabacloud.com/solutions/gaming).
 Alibaba Cloud industry solutions support a variety of services, such as finance, E-commerce, and video services.
-Alibaba Cloud provides you with the following support services:

 Alibaba Cloud provides you with the following support services: